marcinnis/gptplugindemo/README.md

 And that should be it.

 Enable your new plugin and test it.

+## Example

-Example query:
+Example query

 ```
 can you check yesterday's NBA scores?